 Total revenue of that grouping

-When looking at the Historic Lifetime Value, we can also isolate sales activity from a certain time frame on the same report.
+When looking at the Historic Lifetime Value, you can also isolate sales activity from a certain time frame on the same report.

-If we were to add the Sale Total next to the Historic Lifetime Value, we'd see that they are essentially the same:
+If you were to add the Sale Total next to the Historic Lifetime Value, they'd be essentially the same:

-Note: HLV is rounded to a whole number and that Sale Total is two decimals.
+HLV is rounded to a whole number, and the Sale Total is two decimals.

-First, the Historic Lifetime Value has been kept, but the Sale Total now is only that which corresponds to the defined Sales Date range.
+- The Historic Lifetime Value will remain, but the Sale Total only corresponds to the defined Sales Date range.

-And secondly, customers with no sales during this timeframe were not included in the report.
+- Customers with no sales during this timeframe won't be included in the report.

 Sale Line Total